 Our Mission Statement

 Fr George, our parish priest, visits our school.
 All KS2 classes celebrate Mass on a 2 week rota basis and have the opportunity to lead a whole school mass throughout the course of the year.
-Years 4, 5 and 6 go to confession in the Church on a termly basis.
+Years 4, 5 and 6 go to confession in the Church on an annual basis.

 We enjoy weekly assemblies on Monday and Friday.
 On Monday we reflect on the Sunday’s Gospel and share a mission for the week.
 On Friday we come together with parents to celebrate our successes in learning and pray together as one family.